Jarrett: Solo Piano, Etc.

 May 1976 / ECM

 These eleven studio tracks feature some of Jarrett’s most advanced playing to date, although it sometimes leads to pure sonic abstraction, where Jarrett explores the physicality of the instrument as much as musical premises.
-Since it’s such a good sounding piano, that’s not necessarily a bad thing, and the aggressive pointillism can be enchanting in itself.
-The rhythmic entanglements and inner ferocity of “Sundial Part 2” focus his technique, as does “Staircase Part 1”.
+Since it’s such a good sounding piano, that’s not necessarily a bad thing, and hearing him focus his technique can be enchanting in itself - note the rhythmic entanglements and inner ferocity of “Sundial Part 2” and the interesting “Staircase Part 1”.
 Classical flavors infuse a lot of the program, and there are also samples of Jarrett’s vamp-driven joy (“Hourglass Part 1”) and mysterious harmony (the circular bassline and passionate improvising of “Sand Part 1”).
 Decorative ballad ruminations are heard in “Hourglass Part 2” and “Sand Part 2”, and the beautiful opening melody of “Sundial Part 3” is a treasure.

 Without a hall or audience to connect with, Jarrett is left to his own inspirations in the studio, thus the occasional sense of isolation.
-Staircase is about eight times more sophisticated than Facing You, as to be expected.
-Parts of the album remain impenetrable, but after a decade of owning it, I take it off the shelf as often as the better concert recordings, or maybe that’s just because I don’t always have time for the performances that last upwards of an hour.
-Staircase is a good companion to the live sets, though it takes a lot of listens to digest.
+Parts of the album remain impenetrable, and even the best passages may take a while to digest, but after a decade of owning Staircase, I take it off the shelf as often as the better concert recordings.

 (Staircase was recorded the same month as Survivors’ Suite, and the Bicentennial as a whole is a productive year in Jarrett’s discography.)